stereum-dev/ethereum2-docker-compose/compose-examples/multiclient-vouch-dirk/README.md

 ## Setup

 ### Certificates
 Generate a client certificate for vouch and a server certificate for dirk.
+These certificates won't be accessable from outside, they are only visible to vouch and dirk.
 There are a number of ways to generate them, one way is the use of [easy-rsa](https://help.endian.com/hc/en-us/articles/360009201753-How-to-generate-and-import-CA-Server-and-Client-certificates-from-an-external-host).
 Copy the certificates to:

 **Vouch**
 * `./config/vouch/certs/ca.crt` CA public key of server certificate for **dirk**